The Missing Sets of Middle Earth

 Another notable absence from LEGO’s LOTR lineup is Mount Doom, the volcano where the One Ring was forged and the only place where it can be destroyed.
 Something along the lines of Graham Gidman’s set-like interpretation of the climactic battle between Frodo, Sam, and Gollum could have made a pretty neat set if I do say so myself.

 As you can see, Middle Earth is an incredibly dense world full of numerous stunning locations and creatures, many of which could have been the star of any LOTR product line.
 Luckily, there’s a wealth of amazing MOCs to make up for this (with many more MOCs by amazing builders we didn’t have the space to mention).
 And, who knows?
-With the rumors of LEGO Lord of the Rings coming back next year, maybe we’ll finally get to see some of these iconic locations make it into an official set.
+With LEGO Lord of the Rings back again, who knows what official sets will come next!

 Which missing LOTR set would you want most?
 Leave your thoughts in the comments below.